 Do we still have a vision of what we mean by a Jewish people acting together for a common moral purpose?

-- Jews of all denominations gather in New York to show solidarity with Women of the Wall
+- Jews Gather to Support Women of the Wall

 - Woman vs. Women of the Wall